This blog was last updated on 6 November 2019.

 2. Use WhatsApp to Handle Stockouts

-Everything is great in retail when hot selling items are flying off the shelves – both actual and digital shelves.
+Everything is great in retail when hot selling items are flying off the shelves – both physical and digital shelves.
 But what happens when these items run out of stock?
 Stockouts cost retailers money – not just in terms of internal costs, but also loss of profits from lost sales.
-It’s these lost sales that frustrate customers and drive a wedge between them and brand loyalty.
+It’s these lost sales that frustrate customers and drive a wedge between them and brands.

 3. Keep Customers Informed About Deliveries with WhatsApp